Department of Linguistics • Why major in linguistics?

 View Larger Map

-The Open Round was open to all interested middle school and high school students; the best performing students on the Open Round will be notified by early March that they have qualified for the Invitational Round.
+The Open Round is open to all interested middle school and high school students; the best performing students on the Open Round will be notified by early March that they have qualified for the Invitational Round.

 The problems in this round are harder than the Open Round problems.
 The purpose is to select the national winners, who will be eligible to represent either the United States or Canada in the international competition, the International Linguistics Olympiad.
+This round will be held on 8 March 2018.

 For information regarding NACLO at UMass, please contact: firstname.lastname@example.org.
 For information regarding this website, please contact: email@example.com.